zendeskgarden/react-components/docs/migration.md

 #### @zendeskgarden/react-chrome

-- Removed `Sidebar`: UI no longer recommended by Garden
+- Removed `Sidebar` and `Subnav`: UI no longer recommended by Garden
 - Removed `PRODUCT` type export.
 Use `IHeaderItemProps['product']` instead.
 - Removed `hasFooter` prop for `Body` (no replacement needed)
 - The following React component types have changed:
   - Removed `IBodyProps` type export.
-  - Renamed `ICollapsibleSubNavItemProps` type export to `ISubNavCollapsibleItemProps`.
   - `Header.ItemIcon`: `HTMLAttributes<HTMLElement>` -> `SVGAttributes<SVGElement>`
   - `Nav.ItemIcon`: `HTMLAttributes<HTMLElement>` -> `SVGAttributes<SVGElement>`
 - Subcomponent exports have been deprecated and will be removed in a future major version.
 Update